footprints? Fussabdrücke?

 No technology or ingenuity or money can recreate lost minerals and biodiversity.

-• A so-called "Green Economy" must be understood as a sustainable economy.
-Since growth is always material, a sustainable economy excludes growth.
 Development means growth - for any practical purpose.
 Any development in poorer areas must therefore be offset by economic contraction in richer areas of the world.
 This is a basic condition for achieving "Sustainable Development".

 The so-called "ecological footprint" comprises living resources only, and includes a nominal share for theoretical sequestration of CO2 emissions.

-The concept, its validity and the practical effect of the Global Footprint Network's efforts raises important questions.
+The concept, its validity and the practical effect of the Global Footprint Network's efforts raises important questions .

 Our human footprint consists of our annual consumption of renewables and non-renewables.